What is Hip Arthritis?

 Your physiotherapist is an expert in the assessment and prescription of hip arthritis exercises.
 Please ask them what is best for you.

-General exercise such as swimming, hydrotherapy, Tai Chi, yoga, pilates, balance and walking programs are excellent if pain-free.
+General exercises such as swimming, hydrotherapy, Tai Chi, yoga, pilates, balance and walking programs are excellent if pain-free.

 The key is to have a regular daily exercise program.
 The goal is to keep moving.